environment-aas/platform-iac/readme.md

 To get the prod and non-prod cluster created you'll have to prepare a secret in the way ACM expects it.
 Here is an example of this secret required by ACM.

-Create this file `./.rosa/aws-secret.yaml`, then copy&paste the secret yaml content inside it.
+Create this file `./.rosa/aws-secret.yaml`, then copy&paste the following secret yaml content inside it.
+Then replace each property value accordingly to your environment's secret keys/credentials.

 ```yaml
 apiVersion: v1